Holmes (TV series): Show history

 The Holmes show first screened on Television One at 6:30pm following the 6pm news.
 The 6pm news slot was actually changed to make way for the Holmes show, previously the 6pm news show was 1 hour long with a 20-minute break between the sports news and weather to screen a regional news show for each of the four main centres.
 The regional news shows were moved to before the 6pm news and later axed.
 The only competing show at the time was Neighbours, screened on the only other channel Channel 2.
 At the end of 1989 Holmes also competed against 3 National News on the newly launched TV3.

 Holmes' first TV segment featured guest Dennis Conner, the America’s Cup skipper.
 After being provoked, Conner walked off the set, providing Holmes with headlines the next day.

 In 1995, Television One extended their 6pm news to a one-hour show following a move made by TV3 in 1991.
 From 1995 to 2004 the Holmes shows main competing show was Shortland Street on TV2.
-TV3 typically screened repeats of popular shows such as Home Improvement or The Simpsons in this time shot.
+TV3 typically screened repeats of popular shows such as Home Improvement or The Simpsons in this time slot.